 The benefits of human factors

-A more focused approach on the non-technical skills in human factors considers recent advances in psychology, physiology and neuroscience and looking at how these can be applied to behaviour and to improve performance in the workplace.
-They are the cognitive, social and personal resource skills that complement technical skills, and contribute to safe and efficient task delivery.
+When it comes to a more focused approach, non-technical skills in human factors embrace recent breakthroughs in psychology, physiology, and neuroscience.
+These advancements are applied to refine behaviour and enhance performance in the workplace.
+Non-technical skills are cognitive, social, and personal resource skills.
+They perfectly complement technical skills, ensuring safe and efficient task delivery.

-Non-technical skills have not traditionally been a core part of the education system and curricula in apprenticeships, technical training, medical schools or academia.
-Rather they are expected to be picked up and learned on the job.
+Traditionally, non-technical skills have not been a cornerstone of the education system or featured prominently in apprenticeships, technical training, medical schools, or academia.
+Instead, people expect to learn these skills on the job.

 What are the non-technical skills of human factors?

-The aim of human factors is to interface the best characteristics of people (behaviour, competencies, training) with the best characteristics of systems (equipment, procedures, processes) design and construction, maintenance, management and operation, with a view to eliminating or at least reducing errors in operation.
+The aim is to interface the best characteristics of people and systems.
+People characteristics include behaviour, competencies and training.
+System characteristics include equipment, procedures and processes.
+We also must consider system design and construction, along with maintenance, management and operation.
+The aim is to eliminate or at least reduce errors in operation.

-There are many books that cover ergonomics and the systems-based approach of human factors but very few that look at the non-technical aspects of emotional and social intelligence involved in human factors that lead to developing successful and powerful relationships.
+Many books cover ergonomics and the systems-based approach to human factors.
+Very few look at the non-technical aspects of emotional and social intelligence involved that lead to developing successful and powerful relationships.

 I am an emotional intelligence coach, trainer, and facilitator with over 35 years’ business and commercial experience.
 I am the author of “The Authority Guide to Emotional Resilience in Business” and “The Authority Guide to Behaviour in Business” part of The Authority Guides series.
 I have the most comprehensive range of emotional intelligence courses available on the internet taken by over 250,000 learners in 175+ countries.
 If you would like to discuss how online learning can develop resilience, emotional intelligence, or leadership across your organisation, give me a call on 07947 137654 or email me at [email protected]